ccnmtl/case-consortium/content/case/case_40.md

   \ to write is not the story she uncovers.
 It also examines the responsibility of\
   \ a reporter to a source unfamiliar with journalistic conventions.</span></p><p>Epilogue,\
   \ Teaching Note</p><p><b>Topics: </b>ethics; education reporting; feature writing</p>"
+"description_clean": !!python/unicode " CSJ-09-0019.0POThis case study examines long-form\
+  \ journalism, and the dilemma for a reporter when the story she intends to write\
+  \ is not the story she uncovers.
+It also examines the responsibility of a reporter\
+  \ to a source unfamiliar with journalistic conventions.Epilogue, Teaching NoteTopics:\
-"epologue": "Chicago Tribune Epilogue.pdf" "faculty_notes": ""
+  \ ethics; education reporting; feature writing" "epologue": "Chicago Tribune Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""